 My life hath in this line some interest,

 The coward conquest of a wretch's knife . . .

 If the name William Shakespeare were a pseudonym for Marlowe we would expect to find evidence supporting a faked death at Deptford a few days after the allegations of atheism had been made against him.
 For instance, we would expect the position of the players in the Coroner's Report of Marlowe's "death" to correspond with this expectation.
 It does.
-It wasn't until 1925, almost four hundred later, this Coroner's Report was discovered and we learned the man who killed him by stabbing a knife into his eye was the personal employee of Marlowe's own patron, Thomas Walsingham, whose home the dramatist had been staying at when he was arrested ten days earlier.
+It wasn't until 1925, almost four hundred later, the Coroner's Report was discovered.
+We only then learned the man who killed him by stabbing a knife into his eye was the personal employee of Marlowe's own patron, Thomas Walsingham, whose home the dramatist had been staying at when he was arrested ten days earlier.
 Added to this coincidence between Marlowe's patron and his "killer" is the fact that Walsingham was in a position that would enable him to fake the dramatist's death successfully.